 6 Using the \uparrow and \downarrow keys until the display shows the type of media you are loading.
 Then press the Enter key.

-- For information on media types, see page 3-2, Choosing Media. - 7 The printer moves the sheet in and out to check its size and alignment, and then advances it to the start of the page. - 8 When the "Status/Ready " message is displayed you have finished loading sheet media.
+For information on media types, see page 3-2, Choosing Media.

+7 The printer moves the sheet in and out to check its size and alignment, and then advances it to the start of the page.

 Unloading Sheet Media